FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/c_st_subscriptions/r_st_encryption_options.md

     "title": "Encryption options",
     "linkTitle": "Encryption options",
     "weight": "200"
-}<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> can encrypt a file before transferring it.
+}{{< SecureTransport/componentshortname  >}} can encrypt a file before transferring it.
 You can specify the following options for files you are uploading:

 <table>
    <thead>